 All PR companies work very differently.
 Some do everything you can imagine and others will only email to DJs on your behalf.
 Some may take your money and you’ll never hear from them again.
 Let’s hope it’s not the latter.
 Doing research about the company will save you a lot of hassle in the long run.

 When sourcing a music promotion company you need to decide on what you need them to do.
 In the electronic music industry, most want someone to send their music to DJs, Blogs and Magazines.
 They want features they can boast about on their social media.
 This may sound easy but music promotion is a long game and results take time; your PR company should explain this to you.
 If you want blog articles written about your music, you need to appreciate this takes a while to organise.
 Don’t get annoyed with your publicist when it the feature isn’t online within a day.
 Your PR company have to create a press release, collate music, embed images, write an email, email the recipient, chase the email, organise a feature, chase the email again, confirm the details and eventually send the published article back to you.
 This process can take anything between a week and several months.
 All of this process is for only 1 recipient.
 Imagine if the goal is 10 blog articles written by 10 different publications; yep, this is where a lot of your budget goes.

 When contacting a PR company you should ask them which publications they work with.
 You’ll probably find different companies have their favourite ’secret weapon’ contacts which they like to show-boat about.
 “We have close contacts at Thump, Mixmag & Billboard” are often the lines used during the sales pitch.
 This is cool, but find out about the smaller niche contacts too.
 The niche blogs audiences may love your music.
 Who knows, these niche blogs one day may be the new Mixmag?

 Hopefully, you now have an idea what music promotion companies should do for you.

-If you would like to learn about music promotion, this article on pitching music to blog will point you in the right direction.
+If you would like to learn about music marketing, this article on pitching music will point you in the right direction.